Tim Ferriss is an American author, entrepreneur, and public speaker.

 Ferriss has mentioned that his days "almost never look the same."
-This makes sense, considering his ambitious goals and accomplishments.
+This makes sense, considering his ambition and accomplishments.

 However, Ferriss does have a consistent morning routine that helps him to start his day off on the right foot.

 - Make your bed.
-He's a believer that making your bed every morning provides you with a sense of accomplishment, and encourages you to continue being productive throughout the day.
+He's a believer that making your bed every morning provides you with a sense of accomplishment.
+And, he claims, it encourages you to continue being productive throughout the day.